TerminalMC/ChatNotify/README.md

   of the trigger field.
 </details>

+#### Advanced Options

+To access, first go to the `Notification Options` screen, then click the `Advanced Options` button.

 <details>
 <summary><b>Custom Messages</b></summary>

-- This feature allows you to send yourself messages when a notification is activated.
+- This feature allows you to send messages to yourself when a notification is activated.
 - See below for the different types.

-- Custom messages support color and format codes using `$` instead of `§`.
+- All custom messages support color and format codes using `$` instead of `§`.
 - For more information on codes, refer to [the Minecraft Wiki](https://minecraft.wiki/w/Formatting_codes).

-- If the notification has a regex trigger, you can access capturing groups from the match using "`(n)`" in the custom message.
+- If the notification has a regex trigger, you can access capturing groups from the match using `(1)`, `(2)` etc. in the custom message.
 - For example, if the trigger is `(\d+) stacks`, and you have a replacement message `(1)x64`, the message "23 stacks" will be replaced by "23x64".

 <details>